bulgantamiri/fibostackclient/doc/source/contributor/developing.rst

 IRC Channel
 ~~~~~~~~~~~

-The OpenStackClient team doesn't have regular meetings so if you have
+The fibostackClient team doesn't have regular meetings so if you have
 questions or anything you want to discuss, come to our channel:
-#openstack-sdks
+#fibostack-sdks

 Testing